umgbhalla/starred/README.md

 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [farizrahman4u/loopgpt](https://github.com/farizrahman4u/loopgpt) - Modular Auto-GPT Framework
 - [yuchenlin/LLM-Blender](https://github.com/yuchenlin/LLM-Blender) - [ACL2023] We introduce LLM-Blender, an innovative ensembling framework to attain consistently superior performance by leveraging the diverse strengths of multiple open-source LLMs.
 LLM-Blender cut the
 - [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
+Not actively maintained.
 - [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) - Semantic cache for LLMs.
 Fully integrated with LangChain and llama_index.
 - [rsms/inter](https://github.com/rsms/inter) - The Inter font family
 - [langchain-ai/chat-langchain](https://github.com/langchain-ai/chat-langchain) -